 Finding the right pillow is a great start, but there are some other tricks of the trade.

-- Wash your pillows, people.
+- Wash your pillows wherever possible.
 Always look at the instructions from the manufacturer, though, as not all pillow materials are machine-washable.

 Rest assured – you don’t need to compromise on quality or comfort in the search for the ideal, hypoallergenic/anti-allergy pillow.